-12. Does advertisement include solicitation by emails and sms?
+9. Does advertisement include solicitation by email and SMS?
 Is issuance of prospectus considered to be a case of 'advertisement'?

-As per section 2(b), which defines 'advertisement' any medium adopted in soliciting for sale would be covered under the said definition, including sms and emails.
+As per section 2(b), any medium adopted in soliciting for sale, including SMS and emails, is covered under the definition of 'advertisement'.

-13. Does the term 'allottee' include secondary sales?
+10 Does the term 'allottee' include secondary sales?